You May apply online at FAFSA.gov. Remember that you will be asked to use your federal student aid (FSA) ID to sign your application electronically.

 You can enroll for and attend a new semester without financial aid.
 We will recheck your status at the end of the semester to see if you have regained financial aid eligibility.

 If you feel there were mitigating circumstances (death of a family member, injury, illness, etc.), you may appeal the suspension.
-To request an appeal you must: Submit a letter of appeal, SAP Appeal Form, and SAP Academic Plan Form to [email protected]create new email.
+To request an appeal you must: Submit a letter of appeal, SAP Appeal Form, and SAP Academic Plan Form to [email protected].
 Your letter must include:

 Once received, the Financial Aid Appeals Committee will notify the student in writing of their decision within 14 business days after the Committee meets and makes its determination.
 All decisions made by the Financial Aid Appeals Committee are final.